doraeminemon/doraeminemon.github.io/docs/README.md

 - With the recent update of React to React Hooks ( 2022 ), React are at a spot where it's really close to proper functional programming now.
 The templating part are essentially stateless and we don't have to relied onto any Object lifecycle like before / after mount.
 There is just a little problem with event passing between different components now and it can be solve much elegantly than before with React-Redux.
 Comparing the state of the ecosystem, Phoenix LiveView or Svelte is at a much better place where event and message passing are an essential part of the ecosystem.
 LiveView with heex or Surface template can pretty much replace a front end framework anytime without sacrificing any development time.

 ## Exhaustive list of projects & technologies
-- Pickupp platform : React, Redux, Mobx, React Native, NodeJS, Golang, Docker, N8N
+- Pickupp platform : React, Redux, Mobx, React Native, NodeJS, Golang, Docker, N8N, Jest for automate testing
 - Pickupp data warehouse : NodeJS scripting, Javascript, Postgresql, Terraform
 - ChildrenOf.vn : StrapiJS, React, Netlify
 - Miracle Group website ( abandoned ): TailWindCSS, React, GatsbyJS, NetlifyCMS